Fortuna Babelsberg

 Fortuna Babelsberg is a German football club from the south-eastern part of the city (Am Stern) of Potsdam in Brandenburg.
-A former top-flight East German side, they currently play in the Landesklasse Brandenburg-West, the eighth tier of the German football league system.
+A former top-flight East German side, they currently play in the Brandenburgliga, the sixth tier of the German football league system.

 History

 The history of the club begins with the 1906 establishment of Concordia Babelsberg.
 The club was lost in 1933 when left-leaning worker's sports clubs were disbanded under the Third Reich.
 A side more politically palatable to the regime was formed in 1934 as VfL Eintracht 06 Babelsberg.
 This club was also in its turn lost in the aftermath of World War II when organizations across Germany, including sports and football associations, were dissolved by occupying Allied authorities.